Liverpool and the transatlantic slave trade

 A brief history of the city's connections

 Liverpool was a major port for the transatlantic slave trade.
 Many local merchants and their ships were involved in slavery from 1700 until its abolition in 1807.
 As a result much of the city's wealth in the 18th century came from the trade.
 The personal and civic wealth gained from slaving cemented the foundations for the port's future growth.

 Slave ships were often built or repaired in Liverpool.
 Nearly one and a half million Africans were forcibly transported across the Atlantic in Liverpool ships.

-By 1750 Liverpool overtook Bristol and London in the slave trade and the import of sugar and rum.
+- By 1750 Liverpool overtook Bristol and London in the transatlantic slave trade and the import of sugar and rum.

-At least 25 of Liverpool's lord mayors, holding office for a total of 35 years between 1700 and 1820, were closely involved in the slave trade.
+- At least 25 of Liverpool's lord mayors, holding office for a total of 35 years between 1700 and 1820, were closely involved in the transatlanticslave trade.